 Siacoin is a decentralized cloud storage platform.
 It stores your data by splitting apart and encrypting data before distributing it across their network.
 People can rent out their unused harddrive space to earn money.
 Data is completely private: No one device has an entire file and all the files are copied on numerous devices (so if a harddrive fails your files won’t be lost).
 Unlike centralized options like Dropbox, the market determines the price.

 A decentralized protocol that aims to be a content distribution platform for the entertainment industry.
 The project envisions an ecosystem in which creators have the power to freely publish, store, and own their content.
 The network incentives users to build their own decentralized entertainment applications on top of it.
-Tron faced criticism for plagiarism in early 2018, because their whitepaper features open source code from Filecoin and IFPS whitepapers with no citation.
+Tron faced criticism for plagiarism in early 2018, because their whitepaper contains open source code from the Filecoin and IFPS whitepapers without citation.

 Intended to be a version of Bitcoin that is more secure, faster, and support cross-chain transactions.
 It uses zk-SNARK for its privacy, which is later being adopted by Ethereum.
 It is controversially run by a private company, and 20% of its coins will ultimately be transferred to founders as rewards.
 Due to its anonymity, Zcash is a fungible token.